Laura Ann Rau Historic Preservation Award

 Columbus’ Biggest Advocate

 Laura Ann was born in 1926 in Alleyton, Texas, and graduated from the University of Texas in 1947.
-She currently serves as the Executive Director of CHPT.
+She passed away on September 5, 2021, at the age of 94.

 2020: Habitat for Humanity